evaletolab/node-postfinance/README.md

 [evaletolab.github.com/node-postfinance/](http://evaletolab.github.com/node-postfinance/).
 You can
 also generate the documentation for offline use using the provided makefile.
 See _Offline documentaiton_ section for instructions.

-## Running unit tests

-To run unit tests you need [Mocha](https://github.com/visionmedia/mocha), and [should.js](https://github.com/visionmedia/should.js).
-You also need to create a file called `config.js`, and add your keys there:

-    exports.pspid = 'xxxxxxxxxxxxxxxxxxxxxxxx';
-    exports.apiUser = 'xxxxxxxxxxxxxxxxxxxxxxxx';
-    exports.apiPassword = 'xxxxxxxxxxxxxxxxxxxxxxxx';
-    exports.shaSecret = 'xxxxxxxxxxxxxxxxxxxxxxxx';

-The tests are run simply by simply typing:

-    mocha /test/file-to-test.js
-    NODE_ENV=test mocha

-Do not run tests with your live processor.
-Make sure you are running in a sandbox.

 ## Known issues and solutions